 We discuss what sustainability in business is, how sustainable businesses might differ to traditional businesses, sustainable business practices, current examples of sustainable business in the real world, and more.

-– Being environmentally friendly (including reducing negative environmental impact & environmental degradation), and protecting ecosystems, wildlife and biodiversity
+– Being environmentally friendly i.e. reducing negative environmental impact & environmental degradation, such as impact on ecosystems, wildlife and biodiversity loss

-– Being socially responsible, and/or upholding certain human rights
+– Being socially responsible, upholding certain social criteria/standards, and/or protecting certain human rights

-As is the case for sustainability across all areas of society, sustainable businesses may have a goal to ‘Meet the needs of current generations, without compromising the ability of future generations to meet their needs’
+As is the case for general sustainability, sustainable businesses may also have a goal to ‘Meet the needs of current generations, without compromising the ability of future generations to meet their needs’

-So, there may be consideration for both the short term and long term impact of businesses and their activity.
+So, there may be consideration for both the short term and long term impact of businesses and their activity on wider society.

 Potential Importance Of Sustainability In Business